First Aid for Equine Emergencies

 - While it’s absolutely fabulous that you have your horse’s entire medical history memorized, it needs to be in a location that is readily accessible if you are not.
 Barn managers, vets on call, and anyone helping your horse should be able to find and understand your horse’s history.

 - One option is an online data management program for barns that track training, appointments, and diets.
 Written notes in a binder are another.
-However you decide to keep the history, make it accessible to those who may need it.
+However you decide to keep the history, make it accessible to those needing it.

 Some vets have access to your horse’s history while on the road, but they still need details of daily life.